Sharvin1106/BluetoothTracingApp/README.md

 The android app lets you:
 - Easy Sign up using email and password.
 - Check in feature with realtime visitor counts.
-- Shows no of Hotspot Location visited.
+- Shows number of Hotspot Location visited.
 - Individual risk estimation values based on degree centrality and visited locations.
 - Do contact tracing using bluetooth technology.
 (Foreground & Background)
-- Stores contact and checked-in location logs in mobile storage.
+- Stores close-contacts and checked-in location logs in mobile storage.
-- Sends/ receives 1M distance alerts using RSSI strength.
+- Sends/ receives 1 meter distance alerts using RSSI strength.
 - Sends/ receives exposure notification if came in contact with positive individuals.

 ## Screenshots